Pelvic Floor Glossary

 • Perineal Massage

-A technique involving gentle stretching of the perineum (area between the vagina and anus) to prepare for childbirth and reduce the risk of tearing during labor and delivery.
+A technique that involves gently stretching the perineum (the area between the vagina and anus) to help prepare for childbirth.
+Research shows it can lower the risk of tearing during labor and delivery.

 • Pessary

-A small, soft device placed inside the vagina to support pelvic organs.
+A small, soft device placed inside the vagina to support the vaginal walls and the pelvic organs that sit above.
 It’s often used to help manage symptoms of prolapse or incontinence and can be a non-surgical option for relief and support during daily activities.

 • Postpartum Recovery